 Burkhead has been an instructor for the United States Percussion Camp and a clinician for the Florida Music Educators Conference, Missouri Percussive Arts Society, Mississippi Music Educators Conference, Percussive Arts Society, Mississippi Bandmasters Conference, and Georgia College Day of Percussion.
 He has performed and recoded music with Slade Lewis for documentary films by Joe York for the Southern Food Alliance, Square Books, the Ole Miss Law School and Micah Ginn.

-The newest directions in 21st Century trumpet performance are being explored and defined by Jones, an award-winning Bach solo performing and recording artist who has also emerged as a leading figure in contemporary performance, chamber conducting, pedagogy, and service to inner-city youth through music outreach programs and mentorship.
+The newest directions in 21st Century trumpet performance are being explored and defined by Courtney D. Jones, an award-winning Bach performing and recording artist who has also emerged as a leading figure in contemporary performance and pedagogy, conducting, and service to inner-city youth through music outreach programs.
+An artist who transcends stylistic boundaries, Courtney has performed with classical and contemporary ensembles and orchestras throughout the United States, internationally, and has won multiple solo awards and accolades through regional and national trumpet competitions.

 Hornist, Eric Davis leads a diverse musical life.
 He is in demand as a soloist, chamber, orchestral and Broadway, commercial recording musician.